FAUDataScience/HonorsIntroDataScience/README.md

 |    Graph theory and network analysis     | Introduction to centrality, community structure, contagion | Network robustness, different approaches to centrality & community structure |
 |             Analyzing texts              |               Word clouds                |        Natural language analysis         |

-## So should you take the course?
+### So should you take the course (and the lab)?

-Yes.
-The Wilkes Honors College was built and funded by the state of Florida to train tomorrow's leaders.
+I think that this course will have something for every Wilkes Honors College student.
+The WHC was built and funded by the state of Florida to train tomorrow's leaders.
 That's you.
 The skills and perspective that you will gain in this course will help you in graduate and professional schools, will help you in your careers, and will help you in your goal of making a better world.
 And it will help you train the next generation of data scientists, too.

-## So should you take the lab as well as the lecture?
+*Should you take the lab as well as the lecture?* Yes.

-Yes.
 But it (the lab) is not required, not a formal corequisite.

 If you are interested in taking the class (either with or without the lab), complete the Google form [here](https://goo.gl/forms/kXGAOTShcOLPwjPH2).